mbkemec/LB2_project_Group_8/README.md

 - `split_cross_validation.py`
 Now we have 5 different cross validation fold.

+- `merge_data.py`
-Then we combined all folds for training data and also benchmark data into one single file which contains all information together (for future analysis) with `merge_data.py` script.
+We combined all folds for training data and also benchmark data into one single file which contains all information together (for future analysis).
 But this time we have more columns for `Signal_Peptide`, `Transmembrane_Helix`,`Train`,`Fold`
 With using these columns, we can create and test model.
 In addition, whole `.fasta` files are located into `/fasta` folder.
 The model go there and read the file.